top of page

 National and Local Government Strategies.

-09:00 - Welcome to the Why Sports Conference.
+09:00 - Chair's opening address.
+Welcome to the Why Sports Conference.
 (Conference Suite)

-09:10 - A National Movement: Creating a Physically Active Britain.
-(Conference Suite)
+09:10 - A National Movement: Creating a Physically Active Britain. (video presentation) (Conference Suite)

-Stephanie Peacock MP, Department for Culture, Media and Sport (invited)
+Stephanie Peacock MP, Department for Culture, Media and Sport (confirmed)

 Dr Jeanelle de-Gruchy, Deputy Chief Medical Officer, Office for Health Improvement and Disparities (confirmed)

-Lisa Dodd-Mayne, Executive Director of Place, Sport England (confirmed)
+Lisa Dodd-Mayne, Executive Director Partnerships and Place, Sport England (confirmed)

 Shelley Meyern, Chief Operating Officer, EMD UK (confirmed)